kschuetz/kraftwerk/README.md

 *kraftwerk* is a purely-functional Java library for (pseudo-)randomly generating values of simple or complex data types.
 It provides several built-in "generators" that can used by themselves, or composed with other generators in arbitrarily complex ways.

-The property-testing framework [Gauntlet](https://github.com/kschuetz/gauntlet) uses *kraftwerk* for sample generation.
-However, *kraftwerk* is designed to be general purpose and need not be used for the application of property testing.
+The property testing framework [Gauntlet](https://github.com/kschuetz/gauntlet) uses *kraftwerk* for sample generation.
+However, *kraftwerk* is designed to be general purpose and is not limited to the application of property testing.

 *kraftwerk* requires Java 1.8 or higher.
+It depends on [lambda](https://github.com/palatable/lambda) and supports the generation of several *lambda* types.

 # <a name="tutorial">Tutorial</a>

+Several built-in generators can be found in the [`dev.marksman.kraftwerk.Generators`](https://kschuetz.github.io/kraftwerk/javadoc/dev/marksman/kraftwerk/Generators.html) package.
+We will start with [`generateInt`](https://kschuetz.github.io/kraftwerk/javadoc/dev/marksman/kraftwerk/Generators.html#generateInt--):

 The following example will generate a supply of random integers, and print the first five to the console.